Is There A Link Between OCD And Bipolar Disorder?

 Treatment for both of these conditions typically involves some combination of medication and talk therapy, however there are distinct differences in the modalities that are commonly utilized.
 According to the American Psychiatric Association (APA), the first-line treatment for bipolar disorder is typically medication.
 Multiple medications may be prescribed for bipolar disorder, with mood stabilizers and antipsychotics being the most common.
 On the other hand, the APA states that OCD treatments primarily involve therapy and antidepressants.

-Because certain medications commonly used to treat OCD patients may trigger or exacerbate certain symptoms of bipolar disorder, as mentioned previously, a proper diagnosis is a key element of safe, effective treatment for someone experiencing both.
-If you suspect you may be experiencing physical or mood symptoms of both of these conditions, it’s typically important for you to provide this information to your healthcare provider so you can receive appropriate treatment.
+Because certain medications commonly used to treat OCD patients may trigger or exacerbate manic episodes in people with bipolar disorder—such as selective serotonin reuptake inhibitors—a proper diagnosis is a key element of safe, effective treatment for someone experiencing both.
+In some cases, selective serotonin reuptake inhibitors may be prescribed alongside mood stabilizers.
+If you suspect you may be experiencing physical or mood symptoms of bipolar disorder and obsessive-compulsive disorder, it’s typically important for you to provide this information to your healthcare provider so you can receive appropriate treatment.

 In addition, the type of talk therapy recommended for someone with bipolar disorder usually differs from the type used for treating OCD.
 For bipolar disorder and other mood disorders, cognitive behavioral therapy (CBT) may be recommended in order to help the individual recognize and shift negative thought patterns.
 Interpersonal and social rhythm therapy (IPSRT) could also be part of treatment, to help an individual establish healthy routines.
-For OCD, however, one of the most common psychotherapy modalities is exposure and response prevention (ERP), which is a form of CBT.
+For OCD, however, one of the most common psychotherapy modalities is exposure and response prevention (ERP).
+A form of CBT, exposure and response prevention is meant to decrease the maladaptive behaviors associated with OCD.
 It involves exposing the individual to situations that trigger their obsessions in a controlled environment with the aim of supporting them in not turning to their compulsions as a result.
-An individual with both conditions may need one or more of these modalities to effectively manage their symptoms.
+An individual with comorbid bipolar disorder and obsessive-compulsive disorder may need one or more of these modalities to effectively manage their symptoms.

 Options for connecting with a therapist